Clifton Lock: Access to the Lock

 The lock is at the end of a long track which starts on the A415 road to Abingdon just opposite Fullamor Farm to the west of Clifton Hampden village.
 This is joined by another track running southwestwards from High Street in Clifton Hampden, then continues to the lock.
 These tracks are not public roads as local signs state "Farm access only".

 Reach above the lock

 The Clifton cut takes the navigation for nearly a mile before the reaching the weir to the river's natural course past Long Wittenham.
 The reach is alongside farmland, crossed about halfway along by the Appleford Railway Bridge.
-Just before Sutton Bridge the river again divides between an old course, now a weirstream, past the old mill at Sutton Courtenay and Sutton Pools; with the navigation following the Culham Cut.
+Just before Sutton Bridge the river again divides between an old course, now a weir stream, past the old mill at Sutton Courtenay and Sutton Pools; with the navigation following the Culham Cut.

 The river meander has some public footpath access, although the Thames Path follows the navigation cutting, and the northern bank all the way to Culham Lock.